itsmekartikgupta/Drone-Delivery-System/README.md

-# Drone-Delivery-System
+##Drone Delivery Systems - Real-Time Gesture or Action Recognition
-This repository contains code of all the tasks concerning the Summer Research Project of "Drone Delivery Systems.

-Real-Time Gesture or Action Recognition
+This repository contains the code for the Summer Research Project on "Drone Delivery Systems" related to Real-Time Gesture or Action Recognition.

+#Overview
+The goal of this project is to recognize and classify gestures or actions in real-time using a deep learning model.
+The project involves the following tasks:

---Takes several frames as input (30 videos consisting 30 frames each frame converted to an array of 1662 values for all 3 classes/actions (i.e. drone left, drone right, drone stable))
+Collecting input frames: The system takes several frames as input, where each frame is a video consisting of 30 frames.
+Each frame is converted into an array of 1662 values, representing the key points of the gestures or actions (i.e., drone left, drone right, drone stable).

---Mediapipe holistics used for collecting those 1662 key points(saved as NumPy arrays)
+Data collection: Mediapipe Holistics is used to collect the 1662 key points from the input frames.
+These key points are then saved as NumPy arrays for further processing.

---Using TensorFlow to build an LSTM model
+Model development: TensorFlow is used to build an LSTM (Long Short-Term Memory) model.
+LSTM is chosen over CNN (Convolutional Neural Network) due to the following advantages:

---Making predictions in Real-Time using OpenCV

---Achieved a testing accuracy of 80%(could be increased to 90%)

-Using LSTM over CNN as -

--Smaller Dataset is sufficient
+Smaller dataset requirement

--0.5 Million parameters compared to 30 Million
+Significantly fewer parameters (0.5 Million compared to 30 Million in CNN) Faster predictions

--Faster Predictions
+Real-time prediction: OpenCV is utilized to make predictions in real-time.
+The trained LSTM model is used to classify the gestures or actions captured from the live video feed.

+#Accuracy and improvement: The model achieved a testing accuracy of 80%, with potential for further improvement up to 90%.

+#Getting Started
+To run the code and reproduce the results, follow these steps:

+Clone the repository: git clone https://github.com/[your-username]/drone-gesture-recognition.git Install the required dependencies: using the pip install cell of the notebook Collect the input frames using the Mediapipe Holistics library and save them as NumPy arrays.
+Train the LSTM model using the collected data.
+Run the real-time prediction script using OpenCV.
+Feel free to explore the code and modify it according to your requirements.

+Contributing
+If you would like to contribute to this project, please follow these steps:

+Fork the repository.
+Create a new branch: git checkout -b feature/my-feature.
+Make your changes and commit them: git commit -m 'Add some feature'.
+Push to the branch: git push origin feature/my-feature.
+Submit a pull request.
+Your contributions are highly appreciated!

+License
+This project is licensed under the MIT License.

+Acknowledgments
+We would like to express our gratitude to the mentors and contributors for their guidance and support throughout this project.

+If you have any questions or suggestions, please feel free to contact us.

 ".
 ![drone_output_2](https://user-images.githubusercontent.com/80156877/200922584-c66acd0a-43e8-4f55-91b2-9e13e6460e2a.png)